William Coddington

 William Coddington (c.
 1601 – 1 November 1678) was an early magistrate of the Massachusetts Bay Colony and later of the Colony of Rhode Island and Providence Plantations.
-He served as the judge of Portsmouth and Newport, governor of Portsmouth and Newport, deputy governor of the four-town colony, and then governor of the entire colony.
+He served as the judge of Portsmouth and Newport in that colony, governor of Portsmouth and Newport, deputy governor of the four-town colony, and then governor of the entire colony.
 Coddington was born and raised in Lincolnshire, England.
 He accompanied the Winthrop Fleet on its voyage to New England in 1630, becoming an early leader in Boston.
 There he built the first brick house and became heavily involved in the local government as an assistant magistrate, treasurer, and deputy.

 Coddington was a member of the Boston church under the Reverend John Cotton, and was caught up in the events of the Antinomian Controversy from 1636 to 1638.
-The Reverend John Wheelwright and dissident minister Anne Hutchinson were banished from the Massachusetts colony, and many of their supporters were also compelled to leave.
+The Reverend John Wheelwright and Anne Hutchinson were banished from the Massachusetts colony, and many of their supporters were also compelled to leave.
 Coddington was not asked to depart, but he felt that the outcome of the controversy was unjust and decided to join many of his fellow parishioners in exile.
 He was the lead signer of a compact to form a Christian-based government away from Massachusetts.
 He was encouraged by Roger Williams to settle on the Narragansett Bay.
 He and other supporters of Hutchinson bought Aquidneck Island from the Narragansetts.
 They settled there, establishing the town of Pocasset which was later named Portsmouth.
 Coddington was named the first "judge" of the colony, a Biblical term for governor.
 A division in the leadership of the town occurred within a year, and he left with several others to establish the town of Newport at the south end of the island.